What is the process for applying to be a Host Family? Is it simple?

 How much is the monthly stipend and what does it cover?

-AIEP’s monthly stipend is $1,000 per month per student over a period of 5 or 10 months (January or September school start date).
+AIEP’s monthly stipend is ~$1,000 per month per student, varying by state, over a period of 5 or 10 months (January or September school start date).
 The monthly stipend is offered to Host Families to offset the costs of hosting and to make the Host Family financially whole.

 Is my $1,000 monthly stipend taxable?